-If the dispute has not been resolved prior to the hearing, then the Directors can choose to defend the Winding up Petition.
-If a choice to defend has been made the Court will provide directions on how your defence will be handled at the planned hearing.
+If the dispute has not been resolved prior to the hearing, then the directors can choose to defend the winding-up petition.
+If a choice to defend has been made the court will provide directions on how your defense will be handled at the planned hearing.

 What will happen when an advert is placed in the London Gazette?

-A company’s bank accounts are frozen when the bank becomes aware of a Winding up Petition.
-The company will be unable to issue payments to staff, Creditors, suppliers or anyone else.
-It is not even possible to pay the petitioning Creditor if there was sufficient funds to do so.
-Section 127 of the Insolvency Act effectively ‘voids’ any disposal of the company’s assets or cash at bank after a Winding up Petition has been issued.
-If a bank does not freeze the accounts and the company is subsequently wound up, the Liquidator can investigate and recover any amount taken from the bank account.
+A company’s bank accounts are frozen when the bank becomes aware of a winding-up petition.
+The company will be unable to issue payments to staff, creditors, suppliers or anyone else.
+It is not even possible to pay the petitioning creditor if there was sufficient funds to do so.
+Section 127 of the Insolvency Act effectively ‘voids’ any disposal of the company’s assets or cash at the bank after a winding-up petition has been issued.
+If a bank does not freeze the accounts and the company is subsequently wound up, the liquidator can investigate and recover any amount taken from the bank account.
 It is for this reason that banks need to freeze company accounts to protect their position in situations such as this.

 - Is the petition debt agreed or disputed?

 - If agreed, how will the company plan on discharging this debt?
 (E.g. is there enough money available in the frozen company bank account to do this).